calroc/Thun/docs/sphinx_docs/index.rst

 Documentation on Thun Dialect
 -----------------------------

-Thun is implemented in Python.
 The following is specific information for this dialect of Joy.
 There are also some Jupyter notebooks.

 .. toctree::